 Dean Christina Ferando

 In her role at Yale, she serves as JE’s chief academic adviser, providing strategic leadership within the college, serving on a variety of committees in the Yale College Dean’s Office, and teaching in the department of the history of art.
 She is also currently the Director of the Residential College Seminar Program.
-A specialist in eighteenth- and nineteenth-century art, Dean Ferando has written extensively on the sculptor Antonio Canova; her research interests include the history of display and reception, museology, cultural patrimony and canon formation.
-She has presented her work widely in conferences and invited talks at museums and universities, both throughout the United States and abroad.
+A specialist in eighteenth- and nineteenth-century European and American art, Dean Ferando has written extensively on the sculptor Antonio Canova; her research interests include the history of display and reception, museology, cultural patrimony and canon formation.
+She has presented her work widely in conferences and invited talks at museums and universities, both throughout the United States and abroad, and has held fellowships from The Metropolitan Museum of Art, the Center for Advanced Study in the Visual Arts, the American Academy in Rome, and the Samuel H. Kress Foundation, among others.

-Raised in Orange, CT, Dean Ferando earned her Bachelor’s degree from Yale College, cum laude with distinction in the English major; and both her M.A. in Critical and Curatorial Studies in Modern Art, and Ph.D. in Art History and Archaeology, with distinction, from Columbia University.
-She has taught courses in Art History at Columbia University and Williams College.
-Before assuming her current role, Dean Ferando held a Chester Dale Fellowship at The Metropolitan Museum of Art.
+Raised in Orange, CT, Dean Ferando earned her Bachelor’s degree from Yale College, cum laude with distinction in the English major, and both her M.A. in Critical and Curatorial Studies in Modern Art, and Ph.D. in Art History and Archaeology, with distinction, from Columbia University.

 Dean Ferando lives in the Dean’s Suite in Jonathan Edwards with her husband Jason Atkinson, a musician, writer, and educator, and their son, Holden.
 Jason received his Master’s degree in classical guitar from the Cleveland Institute of Music and has worked in K-12 education as a music teacher for over 15 years.